-The motivation for the present paper is along this line.
-We show that given a finitely generated (f.g.~for short) virtually free group $V$ there is a $\PSPACE$-algorithm which produces for a given equation with rational constraints an effective description of \edtol languages which describes the full solution set in reduced word over a natural set of generators.
-Several remarks are in order here.
-First, in general virtually free group have torsion; and this is serious obstacle to apply the known techniques.
-The reason to study virtually free groups is motivated by ubiquitous presence of \emph{word hyperbolic groups} \cite{gro87}.
-Solving equations in torsion-free hyperbolic groups reduces to solving equations in free groups \cite{rs95}, but solving equations in word hyperbolic groups with torsion reduces to solving equations in virtually free groups which in turn reduces to solving ``twisted'' word equations with rational constraints \cite{DahmaniGui10}.
-The question of whether solving ``twisted'' word equations is decidable was asked by Makanin (\cite{Kourovka1986} Problem 10.26(b)) and solved in \cite{DahmaniGui10}.
-The conclusion was that it is decidable whether a given equation over a f.g.~virtually free group is solvable.
-This result which was also independently shown by Lohrey and S{\'e}nizergues \cite{LohSen06}.
+Several remarks are in order here, which point to some additional difficulties in our framework.
+First, in general virtually free groups have torsion, which is a serious obstacle to applying the known techniques.
+The reason to study virtually free groups is motivated by the ubiquitous presence of word hyperbolic groups \cite{gro87}.
+Solving equations in torsion-free hyperbolic groups reduces to solving equations in free groups \cite{rs95}, but solving equations in word hyperbolic groups with torsion reduces to solving equations in virtually free groups which in turn reduces to solving \emph{twisted} word equations with rational constraints \cite{DahmaniGui10}.
+The question of whether solving twisted word equations is decidable was asked by Makanin (\cite{Kourovka1986} Problem 10.26(b)).
+It was solved in \cite{DahmaniGui10}, thereby showing that the set of solvable equations over a f.g.~virtually free group is decidable.
+This result was also independently shown by Lohrey and S{\'e}nizergues \cite{LohSen06}.
 (Actually, \cite{LohSen06} proves a more general transfer result.)
-What is in common: both papers use a bound on the so-called ``exponent of periodicity''.
-Because of this both are unable to describe all solutions.
-Moreover, neither paper gives any concrete complexity bounds.
+What is in common: both papers are based on \cite{dgh05IC} and use explicitly (\cite{LohSen06} only implicitly due to \cite{dgh05IC}) the so-called ``exponent of periodicity''.
+Because of this neither paper describes all solutions, nor gives any concrete complexity bounds.